telerik/kendo-vue/docs/getting-started/javascript-options-api.md

 1. In the `src` folder, create a new folder called `appdata` where you will place the JSON files with the data.

-1. Create a new `src/appdata/categories.json` file.
-Copy the content of [this GitHub file](https://github.com/telerik/kendo-vue/tree/master/getting-started-javascript-options-api/src/appdata/categories.json) and paste it into the `categories.json` file.

 1. Create a new `src/appdata/products.json` file.
 Copy the content of [this GitHub file](https://github.com/telerik/kendo-vue/tree/master/getting-started-javascript-options-api/src/appdata/products.json) and paste it into the `products.json` file.